kstenerud/concise-encoding/ce-structure.md

 There are some situations where a custom data type is preferable to the standard types.
 The data might not otherwise be representable, or it might be too bulky using standard types, or you might want the data to map directly to/from memory structs for performance reasons.

 Adding custom types restricts interoperability to only those implementations that understand the types, and **SHOULD** only be used as a last resort.
-An implementation that encounters a custom type it doesn't know how to decode **MUST** report it as a [data error](#data-errors).
+An implementation that encounters a custom type it doesn't know how to decode **MUST** decode the custom type envelope, and then report it as a [data error](#data-errors).

 **Note**: Although custom types are encoded as "array types", the interpretation of their contents is user-defined, and they might not represent an array at all.

 #### Custom Type Code

-All custom type values must have an associated unsigned integer "custom type" code.
+All custom type values **MUST** have an associated unsigned integer "custom type" code.
 This code uniquely identifies the value's type from all other types being used in the current document.
 The definition of which type codes refer to which data types **MUST** be consistent between sending and receiving sides (for example via a schema).

 A custom type code **MUST** be an unsigned integer in the range of 0 to 4294967295 (inclusive).